 - February 12: Creating an Idea that Others Can Invest In

 - February 19: Building a Collaborative Team

 - February 26: Building a Funding Strategy

 Humanities Without Walls National Predoctoral Career Diversity Residential Summer Workshop

 In summer 2022, the University of Michigan’s Institute for the Humanities will host HWW’s annual summer workshop for doctoral students interested in learning about diverse careers for humanists.
-Through a series of workshops, talks, and field trips, participants learn how to leverage their skills and training towards careers in the private sector, the non-profit world, arts administration, public media, and many other fields.
+Through a series of workshops, talks, and site visits, participants will learn how to imagine possible futures and leverage their skills and humanities training towards careers in the private sector, the nonprofit world, arts administration, public media, and many other fields.
 Ann Arbor, Michigan will serve as the primary location for workshop activities.
 The location will provide students with the opportunity to experience the vibrant humanities ecosystem that exists in the region, including Detroit.